Applied Case: The Prisoner's Dilemma

 “No future interaction” is not the same thing as “no future.”
 Time is.
 It all continues.
 The world into which the action was released continues.
 This one-shot game is not our one-shot extance.
 It can barely describe anything actually inside it except itself.

 If the toy stipulates that none of this exists, then fine: it has stipulated away the moral field on which it can ground literally any ethical conclusion.
 Do not then call it ethics work relevant to real fields.
 It is a bad toy.
-Extance is not compressible into a toy that does not include anything even resembling a field.
+Extance is not compressible into a model that does not include anything even resembling a field.

-Within that sealed toy, defection is instrumentally dominant, by design.
+Within that sealed model, defection is instrumentally dominant, by design.
 It did not have to be.
 That does not make defection rational in the larger sense in any field that extends beyond just the stripped toy.

 That only means the scoring system the designer implemented was built to reward narrow extraction.